-- Aggressive SQL Injection: This policy performs a comprehensive security assessment of your web application for SQL Injection vulnerabilities.
+- Aggressive Log4Shell: This policy performs a comprehensive security assessment of your web application for JNDI Reference injections in vulnerable versions of Apache Log4j libraries.
+In vulnerable versions, Log4j does not restrict JNDI features.
+This allows an attacker who can control log messages to inject JNDI references that point to an attacker-controlled server.
+This can lead to remote code execution on the vulnerable target.
+Compared with other policies that include Log4Shell agent, this policy performs a more accurate and decisive job, but produces a significant number of requests and has a longer scan time. - Aggressive SQL Injection: This policy performs a comprehensive security assessment of your web application for SQL Injection vulnerabilities.
 SQL Injection is an attack technique that takes advantage of non-validated input vulnerabilities to pass arbitrary SQL queries and/or commands through the web application for execution by a backend database.
 This policy performs a more accurate and decisive job, but has a longer scan time. - Apache Struts: This policy detects supported known advisories against the Apache Struts framework. - Blank: This policy is a template that you can use to build your own policy.
 It includes an automated crawl of the server and no vulnerability checks.
 Edit this policy to create custom policies that only scan for specific vulnerabilities. - Client-side: This policy intends to detect all issues that require an attacker to perform phishing in order to deliver an attack.
 These issues are typically manifested on the client, thus enforcing the phishing requirement.
 This includes Reflected Cross-site Scripting and various HTML5 checks.
 This policy may be used in conjunction with the Server-side policy to provide coverage across both the client and the server. - Criticals and Highs: Use the Criticals and Highs policy to quickly scan your web applications for the most urgent and pressing vulnerabilities while not endangering production servers.
 This policy checks for SQL Injection, Cross-Site Scripting, and other critical and high severity vulnerabilities.
 It does not contain checks that may write data to databases or create denial-of-service conditions, and is safe to run against production servers. - Cross-Site Scripting: This policy performs a security scan of your web application for cross-site scripting (XSS) vulnerabilities.
-XSS is an attack technique that forces a website to echo attacker-supplied executable code, such as HTML code or client-side script, which then loads in a user's browser.
+XSS is an attack technique that forces a website to echo attackersupplied executable code, such as HTML code or client-side script, which then loads in a user's browser.
 Such an attack can be used to bypass access controls or conduct phishing expeditions. - DISA STIG <version>: The Defense Information Systems Agency (DISA) Security Technical Implementation Guide (STIG) provides security guidance for use throughout the application development lifecycle.
 This policy contains a selection of checks to help the application meet the secure coding requirements of the DISA STIG <version>.
-Multiple versions of the DISA STIG policy may be available in the By Type group. - Mobile: A mobile scan detects security flaws based on the communication observed between a mobile application and the supporting backend services. - NoSQL and Node.js: This policy includes an automated crawl of the server and performs checks for known and unknown vulnerabilities targeting databases based on NoSQL, such as MongoDB, and server side infrastructures based on JavaScript, such as Node.js. - Passive Scan: The Passive Scan policy scans an application for vulnerabilities detectable without active exploitation, making it safe to run against production servers.
-Vulnerabilities detected by this policy include issues of path disclosure, error messages, and others of a similar nature.
+Multiple versions of the DISA STIG policy may be available in the By Type group. - Mobile: A mobile scan detects security flaws based on the communication observed between a mobile application and the supporting backend services.

+- NoSQL and Node.js: This policy includes an automated crawl of the server and performs checks for known and unknown vulnerabilities targeting databases based on NoSQL, such as MongoDB, and server side infrastructures based on JavaScript, such as Node.js. - OAST: This policy includes all checks that use Out-of-Band Application Security Testing technology in scanning logic.